AeJae/Tidal-Rich-Presence/README.md

 This program requires that your TIDAL window remains open.
 It does not need to be in focus (apps can be on top of it), but it cannot be minimised or in your system tray.

-## Running the GUI without any terminal windows
+## Running the CLI/GUI variants without any terminal windows
-Create a simple .bat file running the GUI python code with
+Create a simple .bat file running the CLI or GUI python code with

 `@echo off`